 - The proposal would set a bad precedent.
 There would be nothing to prevent Sears from tearing down three houses it owns.
-Sears also has issues with its parking area. - Salespeople frequently set off vehicle alarms to locate vehicles.
+Sears also has issues with its parking area. - Salespeople set off the vehicle alarms to locate the vehicles.

 Jan Rivers, 13317 Southridge Road, stated that: